Is there a better way to celebrate the end of the year than with elder gods?

 Steve also had a copy of Hub #1 since Escape Pod and Pseudopod have ads in it.
 As I haven't received my contrib. copy yet, I grasped upon it eagerly.
 "Wanting to Want" is the last story, which is way cool, and the magazine itself is an absolutely gorgeous thing.
 Each page is glossy and thick, and the fiction is lavishly illustrated with full color photos.
 The production values are awesome.
 And, of course, they had the impeccable taste to publish one of my stories.

 And so I bid 2006 a fond farewell and welcome 2007 with eager anticipation, newfound peace, and hope.

 2006 was quite a year, both writing-wise and life-wise, filled with uncertainty and stress, new opportunities, gladful accomplishments, and some humbling disappointments.

-    Looking over 2006's Writing Resolutions
+Looking over 2006's Writing Resolutions, I determined to: